aedwa038/jenkinsreader-api/README.md

 requies:
-dom4j for parsing and reading xml files. slf4j for logging. ant for generating jars
+dom4j for parsing and reading xml files. slf4j for logging. ant for generating the jar

-TODO: add ivy for pulling dependencies from a maven repository